epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 #### Main Analysis

-To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be restricted to children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.
+To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be restricted to children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.Here a suggested list of variables to consider for exclusion:

++	Pregnancy complications:
+    - gestational diabetes
+    - placental abruption
+    - placenta previa
+    - pre-eclampsia/eclampsia
+    - polyhydramnios, oligohydramnios
+    - placental insufficiency
+    - cervical insufficiency, isoimmunization,
+    - cervical cerclaje

 #### Secondary Analysis